diegoperini/dotfiles/README.md

 # dotfiles
-Files to put in home directory on any machine I use
+Files to put in home directory on any machine I use.
+Each OS has its own directory.